 Can you give me an overview of the process?

 Once you have confirmed you are interested in a modular loft conversion, our design consultants will visit to check the outside of your home for obstacles, such as tall trees, that may obstruct the crane operation.
 We will also check whether a temporary road closure or parking bay suspensions are needed.
-However, a large majority of installations will not require a road closure.
+However, most installations do not require a road closure.

 A 3D laser survey of your existing loft and stairwell will then be carried out.
 You will need to make sure that your loft is clear of any personal belongings before this survey begins.

 An application for planning consent and a certificate of lawful development will be made on your behalf.
-At the same time, we will submit an application for a temporary road closure, in the unlikely instance that it is required.
+At the same time, we will submit an application for a temporary road closure, in the event that it is required.

 The architects and engineers will then start to design the modules required to build your loft, based on the proposals approved by you, and the dimensions from the 3D survey.
-You will have the opportunity to select the internal finishes you require, such as skirting boards and light switches, from a wide range of options.
+You will have the opportunity to select the internal finishes you require, such as skirting boards, light switches, flooring and tiles from a wide range of options.

 Approximately one week before the modules are due to be lifted onto your roof, the installation team will begin preparatory works in your property, such as running supplies and services to the loft level and installing structural supports.
 Once the modules are in position they will complete the final works such as sealing them together and installing the staircase.